basant-karki/blockchain-learning/README.md

 # Blockchain-Learning

-This is my first step for being a Smart Contract Auditor
+My first step to being a Smart Contract Auditor